-Even when there’s not much vehicle damage, a rear end accident can cause severe pain and lead to tens of thousands of dollars in medical bills.
-But if you have been hurt in a rear end accident, you can recover your costs.
-You need to talk to a Macon rear end collision accident lawyer.
+Even when there’s not much vehicle damage, a rear-end accident can cause severe pain and lead to tens of thousands of dollars in medical bills.
+If you have been hurt in a rear-end accident, you can recover your costs.
+You need to talk to a Macon rear-end collision attorney at John Foy & Associates.

 - Tailgating, or not maintaining a safe following distance